 Then Smells Like Teen Spirit unhinged the world.

-Nirvana formed in 1987 in Aberdeen, Washington, with Kurt Cobain as lead vocalist, guitarist, and primary songwriter, and Krist Novoselic on bass as the founding members.
-The band cycled through several drummers, including Aaron Burckhard, Dale Crover, Dave Foster, Chad Channing (who played on most of its debut album Bleach), and Dan Peters.
-However, once Dave Grohl auditioned and joined the band on September 25, 1990, Nirvana found itself.
+Nirvana formed in 1987 in Aberdeen, Washington, with Kurt Cobain as lead vocalist, guitarist, and primary songwriter, and Krist Novoselic on bass.
+The band cycled through drummers until Dave Grohl joined on September 25, 1990.
+This is when Nirvana truly found itself.

-Early on, Cobain intentionally misspelled his name as ‘Kurdt Kobain’ to distance himself from his music.
+Dickson’s spelling wasn’t a typo.
+Cobain intentionally misspelled his name as “Kurdt Kobain” to distance himself from his music.

 “I think I want it to be anonymous.
 At first, I was really thinking about changing my name for the Nevermind record, but then I just decided to spell it the right way.
 I just wanted it to be confusing.
 I wish I would have done the same thing that Black Francis did when the Pixies did—he’s changed his name so many times that nobody really knows who he is.
 I wish nobody ever knew what my real name was so I could someday be a normal citizen again.
 I have no real reason.
 I just didn’t bother spelling it correctly.
 I didn’t care.
 I wanted people to spell it differently all the time,” said Cobain.